How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 Your health and wellness should complement your life and not take it over.
 Exercise and food should be things that you are able to share with the people you care the most about.

 They should bring you closer together and not drive you apart.

-The point of having a strong social circle that includes family, friends, husbands, wives, boyfriend, and girlfriends is so that each of you can help each other grow and become better human beings.
-In my humble opinion the healthiest version of you is the bet version of you.
+The point of having a strong social circle that includes family, friends, husbands, wives, boyfriends, and girlfriends is so that each of you can help each other grow and become better human beings.
+In my humble opinion, the healthiest version of you is the best version of you.

 This can be a very sensitive subject that’s why I’d love to hear from any of you that are currently struggling with your support network.
 Or, if any of you have one that is SUPER strong.